scverse/spatialdata-plot/README.md

 ## Getting started

-For more information on the `spatialdata` format, please refer to the [documentation](https://spatialdata.scverse.org/en/latest/).
+For more information on the `spatialdata-plot` library, please refer to the [documentation](https://spatialdata.scverse.org/projects/plot/en/latest/index.html).
 In particular, the

 -   [API documentation][link-api].
--   [Design doc][link-design-doc].
--   [Example notebooks][link-notebooks].
+-   [Example notebooks][link-notebooks] (section "Visiualizations")

-For usage examples, please refer to the ["Visualizations"](https://spatialdata.scverse.org/en/latest/tutorials/notebooks/notebooks.html#visualizations) section of `spatialdata`.

 ## Installation